SynteLang/SynteLang/README.md

 |	butt3	|		value of right mouse button, 0 or 1	|
 |	grid	|		signal is daisy chained between listings, can be set with `out`	|

-`_` is a special operand.
-If you have typed in something by accident for the operator simply type like so:

-	jlimistakehkj _

-and the line will be ignored, without giving an error message.

 ___

 <a name="det"></a>